Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 After processing through GitHub Actions, your module will appear at the [NASSA Library Web App](https://archaeology-abm.github.io/NASSA-modules/) linked to a dedicated webpage ("view") displaying most of its metadata and README.
 See the one generated for [1870-Schliemann-001](https://archaeology-abm.github.io/NASSA-modules/1870-Schliemann-001.html).

-At this point, you might re-think some details of the metadata and documentation, once you preview them in the website.
-Unlike papers and other publications, NASSA modules remain open indefinitely for new changes by the original authors as well as others in the community.
-We do ask that each change is submitted through the same process explained here, no matter what it is, from the correction of a typo to major changes in the code.
+At this point, you might rethink some details of the metadata and documentation, once you preview them on the website.
+Unlike papers and other publications, NASSA modules remain open indefinitely for new changes by the original authors and others in the community.
+We ask that each change be submitted through the same process explained here, no matter what, from the correction of a typo to major changes in the code.
 However, take care of raising the module version and noting new contributors accordingly.

  It is time to promote your module and cite it!